-Due to the constituent materials used in their fabrication, waste Computer Monitors, whether CRT or TFT, working or faulty, are classed as hazardous waste by the European Union.
-The Basel Convention (UNEP 1989)(1), a treaty prohibiting the trans boundary movement of hazardous or faulty electronic hardware extends to cover all end of life computer screens, whatever their condition.
+Due to their constituent components , Computer Monitors, whether CRT or TFT, working or faulty, are classed as hazardous waste when sent for recycling (see: what computer waste is hazardous?).
+The Basel Convention (UNEP 1989)(1), a treaty prohibiting the trans-boundary movement of hazardous or faulty electronic hardware extends to cover all end of life computer screens, whatever their condition.
 The UK is a signatory to this agreement.

-UK hazardous waste regulations (Hazardous waste regulations 2005)(2) prohibit the landfill of computer monitors and WEEE legislation (SI 2006 No.3289)(3) requires that they are recycled by licensed specialists to the Waste Framework Directive (The Waste Regulations 2011)(4) which requires the instigation of waste hierarchy (3R's) in their treatment.
+UK hazardous waste regulations (Hazardous waste regulations 2005)(2) prohibit the landfill of computer monitors and the WEEE regulations (SI 2006 No.3289)(3) require that they are recycled by specialists licensed to the Waste Framework Directive (The Waste Regulations 2011)(4) which require the instigation of waste hierarchy (3R's) in their treatment.

 IT-Green® offers a specialist service for computer monitors including their full reprocessing.
 It includes:

 IT-Green issues Hazardous Waste Consignment notices for all CRT and TFT screens it recycles.
 These are submitted to the Environment Agency as part of a quarterly reporting service all treatment facilities are required to carry out.

 Our collection staff will issue you with a copy of this notice, along with a EWC (European Waste Catalogue, also known as "The list of Wastes")(6) coding note at the time of collection.
 You may be required to register as a hazardous waste producer with the Environment Agency, so as to ensure complete compliance, but we will advise you with regard to this at the time of booking our service.

 IT-Green® offers an asset tracking service as part of it's decommissioning process.
 With a view to helping clients comply with numerous QA systems, our service offers trace ability for all computer hardware recycled: